francoisjacquet/rosariosis/modules/Custom/README.md

 This module is part of [RosarioSIS](https://www.rosariosis.org)

 Author François Jacquet
+See COPYRIGHT file.

 ## Description

-This module adds 4 utilities to other modules of RosarioSIS.
+This module adds 5 utilities to other modules of RosarioSIS.

 ## Content